Defense Intercepts Three Passes, and Returns Two for Touchdowns

 Freshman Running Back Shaun Wick Notches Three Touchdowns

 High School: Jones was a running back and defensive back at Harker Heights High School in Killeen, Texas.
 His senior season, he rushed for 389 yards on 95 carries and scored seven rushing touchdowns.
 He ranked No. 15 in rushing yards in District 12-5A for the 2010 season.
 Jones returned 10 kickoffs for 310 yards and one touchdown to rank No. 4 in kickoff returns in District 12-5A.
 His longest run from scrimmage was 59 yards, and his long kickoff return of the year went for 88 yards.
 He also added four receptions for 31 yards.
 His best individual rushing game of his senior season came against A&M Consolidated as he carried the ball 21 times for 168 yards and three touchdowns.
 In the season finale against Georgetown High, Jones also scored three touchdowns rushing as he accounted for 77 yards rushing on 26 carries.
-A multi-sport athlete at Harker Heights High, he lettered in football three years, lacrosse one year and track and field one.
+A multi-sport athlete at Harker Heights, he lettered in football three years, lacrosse one year and track and field once.
 He played for head football coach Mike Mullins.